2021 RISHI Tending The Flame

 This 2-½ day workshop will draw on the award winning discovery model methods of RISHI’s national and international educational programs to offer participants the opportunity to discover the power of meaning to transform their experience of their daily work, revitalize their commitment and reinvigorate their service intention.
 Educators will be trained to offer the program at their sites.

-Using reflection, poetry, symbolism, narrative, art, journaling, generous listening and small group sharing Rachel Remen, MD, Evangeline Andarsio, MD, Rianna Lloyd, DNP, RN and Mary Pat Thomas, MS, RN, AHN-BC, will enable workshop participants to revisit their original calling, discover the personal meaning hidden in their daily routine and learn self-help methods to reclaim and sustain their passion for their profession.
+Using reflection, poetry, symbolism, narrative, art, journaling, generous listening and small group sharing Rachel Remen, MD, Evangeline Andarsio, MD, Alyssa McManamon, MD and Mary Pat Thomas, MS, RN, AHN-BC, and Laurie Fonken, PhD will enable workshop participants to revisit their original calling, discover the personal meaning hidden in their daily routine and learn self-help methods to reclaim and sustain their passion for their profession.
 Come prepared to remember why you chose your work and recover the deep satisfaction of being a health professional.

 Who Should Apply